A is for Advance the Warp

 Sett The number of warp ends per measuring unit–inches or centimeters, also known as EPI or EPC.
 The sett is the density of warp threads per inch; as such, it is one of the key factors for producing fabric that works as designed for a specific use.

 Shaft Two rods with heddles hung between them.
 The shafts are suspended by cords from the jacks in the countermarch at the top of the loom.
-My Glimakra Standard loom has eight shafts (8 pairs of rods); I have used as few as two shafts, and as many as eight.
+My Glimakra Standard loom has twelve shafts (12 pairs of rods); I have used as few as two shafts, and as many as twelve.
 My convertible Glimakra Ideal has four shafts, and there is no shortage of beautiful weaves you can create on just four shafts.

 Shed The opening between raised and lowered warp threads, where the weft passes through.
 Perfect sheds make me very happy.